 THIS FILTER (OR ANY SIMILAR) IS NOT FANTASTIC FOR

 QUITE IRREGULAR SHAPES

 A shape in “V” is quite complicated to resolve with graduated filters.
-Perhaps there an HDR could be useful but that’s another complication I don’t want to introduce to my shots.
+Perhaps HDR could be useful but that’s another complication I don’t want to introduce into my shots.

 WIDE ANGLE LENSES